MagalixTechnologies/templates/stable/neo4j/README.md

 ## Installation
-You can install Docuwiki on Magalix through few simple steps:
+You can install Neo4 on Magalix through few simple steps:

 1- Create new app